ten4o/mini-wiki/README.md

 docker-compose up
 ```

-The web application will be accessable on http://localhost:8081
+The web application will be accessible at http://localhost:8081

 ### Features